English

 Inclusions

-• Expert English, Italian, German, French, or Spanish-speaking guide
+• Expert English, Italian, or Spanish-speaking guide

-• Round-trip transfers from Rome
+• Round-trip AC coach transfers from central Rome

 • This experience is not wheelchair accessible, and not recommended for those with claustrophobia or serious mobility issues.